Equinoxtic/NocticOS/COMPILING.md

 After running `code .` it should open up VS-Code and the project.

+## Installing Newtonsoft.Json

+Make sure to have .NET installed for this next step.

+### FIRST OPTION

+* Open up the NocticOS folder in Visual Studio Code.
+* Open up the Terminal.
+* Type in, `dotnet add package Newtonsoft.Json`

+### SECOND OPTION

+* Open up the `NocticOS.BatchFiles` directory.
+* Double-click on `InstallNewtonsoft(.bat)`.
+* After the prompt pops up, enter "y" to install `Newtonsoft.Json`.

 ## Building NocticOS

 * Open up your desired Terminal.